Evros (regional unit): Provinces

 Note: Provinces no longer hold any legal status in Greece.

 History

+The region had been under the rule of the Byzantine Empire from the time of the division of the Roman Empire into Eastern and Western empires in the early fourth century AD.
+It was part of the theme of Thrace and then part of the theme of Macedonia, from where the Macedonian dynasty originated.
+Manuel Erotikos Komnenos was born in the theme of Thrace, who was the first fully documented ancestor of the Komnenos dynasty.
+The emperor of Nicaea, John III Doukas Vatatzes, was born c.
+1192 in Didymoteicho.
+Byzantine emperor John V Palaiologos was born in 18 June 1332 in Didymoteicho.

 As a part of Western Thrace, the territory of the Evros regional unit followed the fate of that region.
 In 1821, several parts of Evros region rebelled, such as Lavara and Samothraki, and participated in the Greek War of Independence.
 It became part of Greece in 1920 when it was ceded by Bulgaria as a result of the Treaty of Neuilly-sur-Seine.
 Initially it was part of the Thrace Prefecture, which was subdivided in 1930.

 During the Greco-Turkish War (1919-1922), many Greek refugees from Eastern Thrace, next door, settled in the Evros.
 New towns were built, including Orestiada.
 The Evros river valley has flooded several times, with the most recent floods taking place in 2005, 2006, 2014 and in 2021 where the multiple and largest floods took place.

 Transport

 The main roads in the Evros regional unit are: